diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/03 - Jasmine and Testing.md

 // Should return undefined when the parameter is not passed

 // Should convert value from cents to floating point number with 2 decimals

-// Should return a string representation of a number with `$` sign appended at the end

 ```